huggingface/datasets/datasets/generics_kb/README.md

 ### Data Instances

 The GENERICSKB contains 3,433,000 sentences.
-We also create GENERICS-KB-BEST, comprising GENERICSKB generics with a score > 0.234, augmented with short generics synthesized from three other resources for all the terms (generic categories) in GENERICSKB- BEST.
+GENERICS-KB-BEST comprises of GENERICSKB generics with a score > 0.234, augmented with short generics synthesized from three other resources for all the terms (generic categories) in GENERICSKB- BEST.
 GENERICSKB-BEST contains 1,020,868 generics (774,621 from GENERICSKB plus 246,247 synthesized).
 SimpleWikipedia is a filtered scrape of SimpleWikipedia pages (simple.wikipedia.org).
 The Waterloo corpus is 280GB of English plain text, gathered by Charles Clarke (Univ.
 Waterloo) using a webcrawler in 2001 from .edu domains.

 ### Data Fields